 Fitness is fashionable, and as such logic is drained away when deciding whether to work out or not.
 For most people, that is.
 Everybody is doing it, so we rarely give it a second thought now.

-But it seems like albeit the fact that it became a mass phenomenon, many people resent even putting the shoes for workout on.
+But it seems like albeit the fact that it became a mass phenomenon (Just look at this Beachbody On Demand review), many people resent even putting the shoes for workout on.
 And this is saying it in the most diplomatic of ways.

 Repetitiveness evolves into boredom, constant physical effort into something dreadful and soon, before not even a moth have passed, people quit.
 But some decide to stay; besides the repetitiveness, besides the pain, besides feeling fatigue.